stevendelro/react-native-auth-primer/README.md

 * The user will be presented with a login screen with the following:
   1. An Email input box.
-  2. A Password inputbox.
+  2. A Password input box.
   3. A button to log them into Firebase

-* Once the user inputs their information and presses the button, we will display any errors that may have occured.
+* Once the user inputs their information and presses the button, we will display any errors that may have occurred.
 * If no errors occur, a loading spinner will be shown while our app sends information to Firebase.
 * If the request is successful, the user will be presented with a logout button in order to log out.